I-3-2-30.Disqualification and Referrals of Medical Experts, Vocational Experts, or Consultative Examiners

 2. EDO Actions

 EDO will review and evaluate each referral.
-EDO will refer allegations that a consultative examiner is unlicensed or has engaged in misconduct to the Regional DDS CEC.
-If EDO determines that further investigation of an ME or VE is warranted, it will refer the information to the Division of Field Procedures (DFP) in the Office of the Chief Administrative Law Judge (OCALJ) at ¦¦¦OHO OCALJ DFP.
-EDO may send other referrals to the Executive Review Board to consider whether a focused review by the Division of Quality may be appropriate.
+If EDO determines a referral of a consultative examiner is warranted, it will send an email to the regional DDS CEC with the subject line “Possible Consultative Examiner Misconduct Referral.”
+If EDO determines that further investigation of an ME or VE is warranted, it will refer the information to the Division of Field Procedures (DFP) in the Office of the Chief Administrative Law Judge (OCALJ) at |||OHO OCALJ DFP.
+EDO may also make referrals to the Executive Review Board for potential considerations of focused reviews.